 - Consuming apple juice on a daily basis has proved to reduce wheezing in children suffering from asthma, as compared to those children who drank apple juice just once a month.
 Also, babies born to mothers who consumed plentiful apples have lower rates of contracting asthma as opposed to mothers who ate a few of these crunchy fruits.

-- The presence of the flavonoid, phloridzin in apples has been researched to protect post-menopausal women from osteoporosis and assists in increasing bone density.
+- The presence of the flavonoid, phloridzin in apples has been researched to protect post-menopausal women from osteoporosis and assist in increasing bone density.
 Boron is another ingredient present in apples that helps in strengthening bones.

 - Drinking apple juice regularly is helpful for keeping away Alzheimer’s disease and fighting the effects of aging on the brain.